ContentSide/LingX/README.md

 ### Example Usage

-Let's run a simple token-based psycholingual incomplete dependency metric as a test.
+Let's run a simple token-based psycholingual incomplete complexity theory (IDT) metric as a test.
 All you need to do is to make import related methods and codes as follows:

 ```python
 from lingx.utils import download_lang_models